How is Blue Label Labs different from its competitors?

 How does Blue Label Labs provide training to a client’s development team so that they could make app enhancements and how much would that training cost?

 Along with all the project documentation and support outlined in the answer to the question above, we are happy to provide hands-on training to in-house developers/team members as part of the transition.
 There is typically no extra charge for this if only a few hours are required.
 If ongoing training is necessary, for example an in-house developer is not familiar with app development and requires a crash course, then we can offer our services at our hourly rate of $120/hour for training.
+We’ve even aided our partners in their hiring of their own technical/development team if/when the time is right.

 How many designers and developers does Blue Label Labs have on staff?
 How many work on each client project?
 Where is the team located?
 Can the client talk directly to whomever will work on the app?